PalMuc/triangulation/README.md

-***This is a data repository of the Publication Juravel, K., Porras, L., Höhna, S., Pisani, D., & Wörheide, G. (2023).
+***This is a data repository for

+***Juravel, K., Porras, L., Höhna, S., Pisani, D., & Wörheide, G. (2023).
 Exploring genome gene content and morphological analysis to test recalcitrant nodes in the animal phylogeny.
-[PloS One, 18(3), e0282444.]( https://doi.org/10.1371/journal.pone.0282444):***
+[PloS One, 18(3), e0282444.]( https://doi.org/10.1371/journal.pone.0282444):

 # Exploring genome gene content and morphological analysis to test recalcitrant nodes in the animal phylogeny #